This story was updated in January 2019.

 All this will help you to slowly weight up a bit more than before and give you a little more flesh in those arms that you wanted for so long.

-These are the following things that you can do-
+These are the following measures you take to build your muscles-

 For the shake, you’ll need about 10 to 20 grams of protein- usually about one scoop of a whey protein powder.
 Can’t stomach protein drinks?
 You can get the same nutrients from a sandwich made with 4 ounces of deli turkey and a slice of American cheese on whole wheat bread.
 But a drink is better.